Bruno-Vdr/lbm/readme.md

 v -prod .

-or if you want gcc as compiler:
+or if you want gcc (already installed) as compiler:

 v -prod -cc gcc .

 SDL module must be installed: https://vpm.vlang.io/packages/sdl and post install script executed, see link.